lostinplace/EmpyrionAdminTools/README.md

 `/at mailbox {playerName}`

 By using this invocation, you can bring up an inventory window for temporarily storing items outside of your character's body, or receivng gifts from admins.
-This means that your mailbox can be used to store your items when you logoff, so you don't have to worry about waking up in space and losing everything.
+This means that your mailbox can be used to store your items when you log off, so you don't have to worry about waking up in space and losing everything.

 As an admin, you can bring up the mailbox for a player, and load items for them to access regardless of where they are.